ashleydavis/the-data-wrangler-blog/_posts/2021-04-10-simplifying-application-deployment-with-doulevo.md

 Importantly these open source tools have allowed us to break away from cloud-vendor lock-in.

-As great as these technologies are, they are still complicated.
+As great as these technologies are, **they are still complicated**.
 They are complicated to learn and they are complicated to set up and configure.
 Of course they are also complicated to maintain over time.

 I believe there is a room for a new tool that builds on these standard technologies and that greatly simplifies the following: